Chapter 3.30

 A. Contracting for professional or special services is decentralized and shall be the responsibility of the department head requesting the service.

-B. The acquiring of professional or special services in an amount less than or equal to 50 percent of the negotiated purchase amount (currently set at $60,000) under California Public Contracts Code Section 22032(a) shall be procured through negotiated contract and in general proposals should be solicited from a minimum of three firms.
+B. The acquiring of professional or special services in an amount less than or equal to the negotiated purchase amount under California Public Contract Code Section 22032(a) or successor statute shall be procured through negotiated contract and proposals should be solicited from a minimum of three sources unless waived by the procurement officer.